dmerejkowsky/greetings/README.md

 ```

 Second, try to think about as many as different groups of people that would want
 the code to change: the product owner, the localization team,
-the copywriter, the front-end developpers, the back-end developers, the QA team ...
+the copywriter, the front-end developers, the back-end developers, the QA team ...

 Third, implement the Single Responsibility Principle.
 You don't need to create new classes, just new modules.